 In order to ensure that the TDF is evergreen, projects will be required to share revenue on intellectual property utilized and created with the grant.
 Twenty-five percent (25%) of all revenues, after patent and legal fees, received by the University from licensing the technology will be paid into the TDF until three times the amount of the grant has been repaid.
 This payment will be considered as an out-of-pocket cost of the intellectual property and will be applied against the incoming revenues in the same manner as are patent and legal fees recovered under current University Policy.

-Financial awards are announced approximately 2 to 4 weeks from the submission of preliminary proposals, and funding is arranged via the appropriate department’s processes.
+Financial awards are announced approximately 2 to 4 weeks from full proposal presentations, and funding is arranged via the appropriate department’s processes.
 The applicant is responsible for the plan and must commit sufficient time and effort to lead and oversee the project.

 UR Ventures will be available to assist in developing the funded programs and to volunteer along with coaches and mentors who have relevant expertise.
 These volunteers will also act as an informal advisory group to help ensure that all aspects of the plan are continuously reviewed and milestones are achieved.
 Any significant mid-course revisions to the research plan must be submitted to the Technology Development Fund Manager and will require approval by the Screening Committee.